Stevens Square Community Center: Explore Everything This Portland Hub Has to Offer

 Or participating in a community event

-It’s all designed to create a welcoming, all-in-one destination for Portland residents.
+It’s all designed to create a welcoming, all-in-one destination for the Portland community.

 A Place for Everyone